 - We do not allow anonymous or pseudonymous posts unless there is a credible fear for the safety of the author.

-- Quick Word comments only need your name and town.
+- Letters to the editor need your name and address; Quick Word comments only need your name and town.